MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOContainer.md

 ## SYNOPSIS
-Sends a container to the Recycle Bin.
+Sends a Container to the Recycle Bin.

 ## SYNTAX